 Children who have been admitted to primary school and are attending a state-funded or independent school reception class are not entitled to any additional free hours outside their school reception class For more information parents should view the Childcare Choices Website

-If you think that your child is eligible for a free full-time place check and register at https://childcare-support.tax.service.gov.uk/par/app/applynow Once you have registered you will be given a code which you will be required to bring to School for verification.
+Use the childcare calculator on the GOV.UK website to check what help you could get with childcare costs.
+Funded early education information for parents If you think that your child is eligible for a free full-time place check and register at https://childcare-support.tax.service.gov.uk/par/app/applynow Once you have registered you will be given a code which you will be required to bring to School for verification.